HabitatFramework/UserGuide/interface/interface.rst

 		The following source fields will not be unlocked until a source name has been selected.

 Vague Date
-	Allows users to enter the date of the dataset.
+	Allows users to enter the date of the data source.
 This can be either a precise date e.g. 01/04/2010 or a vague date e.g. Spring 2010-Summer 2010, 1980-2010 or 'Unknown'.
 For details on configuring vague dates see :ref:`options_dates`.

 	.. note::
 		If a default date for the selected data source has been defined in the lut_sources table, the 'Vague Date' field will be set to the default date.
 If a default date has not been defined, then the 'Vague Date' field must be updated manually.
 See 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to define default source dates.